RaysceneNS/rayscenens.github.io/about.md

 I'm Racine Ennis a software developer currently living in Calgary.
 Sometimes I make things and then write about them here.

 I am a problem solver.
 I want to find out why things are the way they are.
-I want to understand how the world works, searching, asking questions, and delving into things in depth.
+I want to understand how the world works, searching, asking questions, and delving into things.

 After more than 20 years working on web related projects, I have an excellent knowledge of technologies, especially c#, JavaScript, html5.
 I know how to manage and participate in the software development life cycle.